 Standards

 Let’s start with criterion.
 This is actually the broadest concept of the four.
-Criteria are standards with which we evaluate things.
+Criteria are standards by which we evaluate things.
 When you meet someone new, you may be using ‘happy’ as a criterion for evaluating the other person.
+Do they look happy?
+Great!
+Do they look unhappy?
+Not so good.

 Values

 Values are criteria too, but they are very important criteria.
 ‘Honesty’ might be a value when you meet someone new.
-If they don’t seem very happy, you might not worry about that too much.
+Sometimes these very important criteria are called ‘core values‘.
+If someone you meet doesn’t seem very happy, you may find that not so good, but even though happy is a criterion for you, you might not worry about it too much.
 But if they strike you as dishonest, you might think twice about meeting them again.
-All depending on your criteria, of course.
-There its a sliding scale between ‘Criterion’ on the one end and ‘Value’ on the other.
+There is a sliding scale between ‘Criterion’ on the one end and ‘Value’ on the other end.
 As a criterion becomes more and more important, at some point we call it a value.
-So when we ask ‘What do you find most important in this situation?’ we are asking about values.
+So when we ask ‘What do you find most important in this situation?’ we are asking you to give a value.

 Meta Programs

 Meta Programs are ways in which you handle your values.
-For instance: are you presupposing people will be honest (matching) or are you presupposing they will be dishonest (mismatching)?
+For instance: are you presupposing people will be honest (meta program: matching) or are you presupposing they will be dishonest (meta program: mismatching)?

 Graves Drives

 Graves Drives are a typology of criteria.
-In MindSonar we assign values to a certain drive, making it easier to compare them with other criteria.
+In MindSonar we ask you to indicate, for each of your criteria, which Graves drives they are related to most.
 For example: is honesty about power for you (red drive)?
 Or is it about community (green drive)?
 If somebody else had ‘Openness’ as a value, would that be similar to honesty or not?
 We can’t know from looking at the words ‘honesty’ and ‘openness’.
-But if we know that two people both categorise their differently labeled values in the same Graves Drive, we know that their values are similar.
+But if we know that two people both categorise their (differently labeled) values in the same Graves Drive, we know that their values are similar.

 Categorizing Criteria